rodtreweek/perl-stuff/README.md

-As a start, the following is some useful general info excerpted from <ins>Effective Perl Programming: Ways to Write Better, More Idiomatic Perl</ins>, Second Edition by Brian D. Foy; Joseph N. Hall; Joshua A. McAdams Published by Addison-Wesley Professional, 2010; obtained from https://www.safaribooksonline.com and reproduced in accordance with their [Terms of Service](https://www.safaribooksonline.com/membership-agreement/).
+As a start, the following is some useful general info on getting up and running with perl on WSL, along with some useful perl "idioms" excerpted from <ins>Effective Perl Programming: Ways to Write Better, More Idiomatic Perl</ins>, Second Edition by Brian D. Foy; Joseph N. Hall; Joshua A. McAdams Published by Addison-Wesley Professional, 2010; obtained from https://www.safaribooksonline.com and reproduced in accordance with their [Terms of Service](https://www.safaribooksonline.com/membership-agreement/).

+ ## Installing perl and modules on WSL

+1. First, run `sudo -E apt-get update && sudo -E apt-get install liblocal-lib-perl cpanminus build-essential`
+2. Next, edit `/usr/lib/x86_64-linux-gnu/perl/5.22/Config.pm`
+(around line 93) and change the `dont_use_nlink` value to `1` instead of `undef`, i.e. `dont_use_nlink => 1`.
+3. `eval "$(perl -I$HOME/perl5/lib/perl5 -Mlocal::lib)"` - or source your .bashrc/zshrc.
+4. Lastly, do a recursive chown on `~/.cpanm` and `~/perl5` so that these are owned by your user/have the proper write permissions, etc.

 ## Regular expressions are made up of atoms and operators.
 Atoms are generally single-character matches.
 For example: